Even if you stick to a healthy, natural diet, chances are you still eat processed foods.

 Also, another theory is high temperatures used to process the food can create newly formed contaminants.
 Finally, BPA (Bisphenol A) is commonly used in food packaging and can leech into the food.

-While further studies are needed to know the exact reasons why ultra-processed foods can lead to a higher risk of cancer, it's safe to say that the consequences of eating them outweigh the benefits.
+While further studies are needed to know the exact reasons why ultra-processed foods can lead to a higher risk of cancer and a higher risk of early death, it's safe to say that the consequences of eating them outweigh the benefits.

 Editor's Note: This file has been updated since it was originally published in March 2016.